 And don’t get worried – there’s no school protractor we are going to use here – it’s just a simple concept.

-This formula doesn’t have a name, but for now, we can name it “the arm length method.”
+formula doesn’t have a name, but for now, we can name it “the arm length

 - Step 1: Position your ladder in front of your while it is leaning on the wall.